 The strategy was subject to formal consultation which closed on October 6.
-England's Economic Heartland is now in the process of considering consultation responses before the final Transport Strategy is published at the turn of the year.
+England's Economic Heartland is now in the process of considering consultation responses (read the consultation analysis) before the final Transport Strategy is published in February.

 - Work with the area's world-leading innovators to trial and deploy cleaner and smarter connectivity across the region